310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 [^1]: Combatants refer to the troopers of an antagonist group in a tokusatsu show, and are typically low-level.
 An example would be the <a href="https://kamenrider.fandom.com/wiki/Shocker_Combatmen" target="_blank">Shocker Combatmen</a> from Kamen Rider.
 [^2]: The following scene refers back to <a href="/meteor_impact" target="_blank">Meteor Impact</a>.
 [^3]: In Japanese, the word he says is <em>hangure</em>, which are groups in Japan that commit crimes, but are not affiliated with any crime syndicates (yakuza, for example).
+[^4]: This is likely a reference to the <a href="https://godzilla.fandom.com/wiki/Godzilla_(2014_film)" target="_blank">Godzilla</a> movie in 2014, where Godzilla sleeps in the middle of the city.
+Thank you to <a href="https://twitter.com/xvxaerial/status/1810474067209904433" target="_blank">BlueBoundary</a> for their tokusatsu reference document!
-[^4]: As mentioned earlier, <em>taichou</em> refers to leader (sometimes translated as Captain).
+[^5]: As mentioned earlier, <em>taichou</em> refers to leader (sometimes translated as Captain).
 It literally means “Commander”.
 It’s also the title Tetora would call Chiaki by a year ago, when Chiaki was still in high school.
-[^5]: Tetora temporarily switches to his typical speech quirk here as part of the light joke.
+[^6]: Tetora temporarily switches to his typical speech quirk here as part of the light joke.
 Also, <em>sundome</em> is a type of karate where you have to stop before you hit the target.
-[^6]: Referring to the story <a href="https://ensemble-stars.fandom.com/wiki/MIRAGE" target="_blank">MIRAGE</a>.
+[^7]: Referring to the story <a href="https://ensemble-stars.fandom.com/wiki/MIRAGE" target="_blank">MIRAGE</a>.
 Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.